ISISComputingGroup/ibex_developers_manual/JASCO-PU--4180-HPLC-Pump.md

 Notes:
  - Communication command is terminated with CR.
  - Communication return is terminated with CR and LF.
+ - When connecting the pump to the MOXA, be sure to use a different port from the Knauer pump.
+This will allow the Knauer to use its own port as the one for the Jasco will be locked by its IOC (which runs continuously).

 # Pump Control